lifeart/ember-ref-bucket/README.md

 ember-ref-bucket
 ==============================================================================

-This addon created as rethinking of [ember-ref-modifier](https://github.com/lifeart/ember-ref-modifier), with simplified api and without cons of previous implementation.
+This addon was created as a rethinking of [ember-ref-modifier](https://github.com/lifeart/ember-ref-modifier), with a more simplified API and without some of the downsides of the previous implementation.

-Allow users get acces to DOM nodes inside component, including wrapping & destroying logic.
+The addon allows users to get access to DOM nodes inside components, including accessing wrapping/destroying logic.

-Simple, use case will look like:
+A simple use case:

 * applying `ref` modifier with passed name to an element.
 ```hbs
 <div {{create-ref "FavouriteNode"}}>hello</div>
 ```

-* have access to it inside component class as decorated property.
+* gain access to it inside the component class as a decorated property
 ```js
 import Component from '@glimmer/component';
 import { ref } from 'ember-ref-bucket';